HP Virtual Academy

 No credits may be earned from an out-of-district electronic course if the electronic course is offered in the District (School Board Local Policy EIF, EHDE, & EEJC.)

 All online courses require the final exam to be taken in the teacher's presence.
+Method will be determined by teacher depending on current health situation.
 For more information about these courses, please contact the teachers:

 Current courses being offered: